-Carbon dioxide (A colorless, naturally occurring odorless gas found in the air we breathe.
+- Carbon dioxide: It is a colorless, naturally occurring odorless gas found in the air that we breathe.
 It has a scientific symbol CO2.
-CO2 is produced by burning carbon and organic compounds.
-It is also produced when plants and animals breathe out during respiration)
+CO2 gas is produced by burning carbon and organic compounds.
+It is also produced when plants and animals breathe out during respiration.

-Light (Even though both natural and artificial light is OK for plants, natural sunlight is usually great for photosynthesis because they have other natural UV properties that help the plant)
+- Light: Even though both natural and artificial light is OK for plants, natural sunlight is best for photosynthesis because they have other natural UV properties that help the plant.

-Nutrients and minerals (Chemicals and organic compounds which the plant roots absorb from the soil)
+- Nutrients and minerals: Chemicals and organic compounds that the plant roots absorb from the soil.

 Below are things that plants make by photosynthesis:

 (light energy is shown in brackets because it is not a substance)

 Plants get CO2 from the air through their leaves and water from the ground through their roots.
 Light energy comes from the sun.